 The Treasurer must keep a record of all monies received for the support of the local church.
-Since the Treasurer is accountable for these receipts, they are responsible for setting up and keeping proper bookkeeping records or hiring a person who can
+Since the Treasurer is accountable for these receipts they are responsible to set up and keep proper bookkeeping records.

 Contributions to any Pass Thru Funds (PWRDF etc.) or to any special purpose fund authorized by the Church Committee and amounts received in trust.
-Unreasonable delay in forwarding applicable funds to the appropriate place, using the gifts for regular operations or using them for some other purpose, is a breach of trust.
-An action of this kind is not only morally wrong but may be a criminal offence.
+Unreasonable delay in 1) forwarding applicable funds to the synod office; 2) using the gifts for regular operations or 3) using them for some other purpose, is a breach of trust.
+An action of this kind is not only morally wrong, but may be a criminal offence.

 It is important that contributors are provided with official receipts for Income Tax purposes at the end of each year specifying the amount of their contribution for local purposes, to any Pass Thru Funds and to any special funds.
-Preferably this should be done by someone other than the Treasurer i.e., an Envelope Secretary.
-The Treasurer, with the Envelope Secretary, should be certain that the proper government forms are completed annually so the church's charitable society status is not jeopardized.
+Preferably this should be done by someone other than the Treasurer i.e. an Envelope Secretary.
+The Treasurer, with the Envelope Secretary should be certain that the proper government forms are completed annually so the churches charitable society status is not jeopardized.

-2.4DUTIES OF THE TREASURER - EXPENDITURES - GENERAL
+2.4 DUTIES OF THE TREASURER - EXPENDITURES.

+GENERAL

-The Treasurer shall disburse monies received for parish purposes under the direction of the Church Committee and keep detailed records of all transactions.
-It is reasonable to authorize the Treasurer to make payment for regular disbursements such as monthly remittances to the synod office (Payroll Benefits, Assessment, Insurance, etc.), local taxes as applicable, light, water, fuel, telephone and similar items.
-No unusual payments should be made by the Treasurer without approval in advance by the wardens.
-The Treasurer should report to the parish council all disbursements made in the period prior to the meeting as well as any accounts to be approved for payment.
+The Treasurer shall disburse monies received for local church purposes under the direction of the Church Committee and keep detailed records of all transactions.
+It is reasonable to authorize the Treasurer to make payment for regular disbursements such as monthly remittances to the synod office (Payroll Benefits, Assessment, Insurance, etc), local taxes as applicable, light, water, fuel, telephone and similar items.
+No unusual payments should be made by the Treasurer without approval in advance by the Church Committee.
+The Treasurer should report to the Church Committee all disbursements made in the period prior to the meeting as well as any accounts to be approved for payment.

-The Treasurer is expected to ensure that all receipts and disbursements are recorded on a timely basis and shall present to the parish council monthly (or quarterly) statements of account showing the current financial position of the parish for the period.
-The Treasurer is also responsible for submitting semi-annually financials to the synod office.
+The Treasurer is expected to ensure that all receipts and disbursements are recorded on a timely basis and shall present to the Church Committee, monthly (or quarterly) statements of account showing the current financial position of the church for the period.